Global algebraic K-theory: Global K-theory of G -sets

-The parsummable category $\Fc$ of finite sets was introduced in Example \ref{eg:Fc}; it is saturated by Example \ref{eg:F is saturated}.
-So the category $G\Fc$ of $G$-objects in $\Fc$ forms a parsummable category, the {\em parsummable category of finite $G$-sets}.
-By definition, $G\Fc$ is the full subcategory of the category of finite $G$-sets, with objects those $G$-set whose underlying set is a subset of $\omega=\{0,1,2,\dots\}$.
-Since $\Fc$ is saturated, the parsummable category $G\Fc$ is saturated by Example \ref{eg:GC inherits saturation}.
+The parsummable category $\Fc$ of finite sets was introduced in Example \ref{eg:Fc}; so the category $G\Fc$ of $G$-objects in $\Fc$ forms a parsummable category, the {\em parsummable category of finite $G$-sets}.
+By definition, $G\Fc$ is the full subcategory of the category of finite $G$-sets, with objects those $G$-sets whose underlying set is a subset of $\omega=\{0,1,2,\dots\}$.
+Since $\Fc$ is saturated by Example \ref{eg:F is saturated}, the parsummable category $G\Fc$ is saturated by Example \ref{eg:GC inherits saturation}.
 We refer to the symmetric spectrum $\bK_{\gl}(G\Fc)$ as the {\em global K-theory of finite $G$-sets}. \end{eg}

 We will now argue that the parsummable category $G\Fc$ decomposes as a box product, and its global K-theory decompose as a wedge, both indexed by conjugacy classes of finite index subgroups.
 For a subgroup $H$ of $G$ we denote by $(G\Fc)_{(H)}$ the full subcategory of $G\Fc$ whose objects are finite subsets of $\omega$ equipped with a $G$-action such that all isotropy groups are conjugate to $H$.
 Morphisms in $(G\Fc)_{(H)}$ are the $G$-equivariant bijections.
 The category $(G\Fc)_{(H)}$ is closed under the $\M$-action and the addition in $G\Fc$, hence $(G\Fc)_{(H)}$ is a parsummable category in its own right.
-If $H$ has infinite index in $G$, then the category $(G\Fc)_{(H)}$ has only one object, the empty set; so the parsummable category $(G\Fc)_{(H)}$ is only interesting if $H$ has finite index in $G$.
+If $H$ has infinite index in $G$, then the $G$-orbit of any point with isotropy group $H$ is infinite; so in this case, the category $(G\Fc)_{(H)}$ has only one object, the empty set.
+Hence the parsummable category $(G\Fc)_{(H)}$ is only interesting if $H$ has finite index in $G$.

-The box product is the coproduct of parsummable categories, see Examples \ref{eg:coproduct Icat} and \ref{eg:infinite box}.
+The box product is the coproduct of parsummable categories, see Examples \ref{eg:coproduct_parsumcat} and \ref{eg:infinite box}.
 So there is a unique morphism of parsummable categories

 whose restriction to $(G\Fc)_{(H)}$ is the inclusion.

 \begin{theorem} Let $G$ be a group.
 As $H$ runs over a set of representatives of the conjugacy classes of finite index subgroups of $G$, the morphism \eqref{eq:box_splitting_GF} is an isomorphism of parsummable categories, and the canonical morphism